DJ-Dingo/pibooth-pir-sensor/README.rst

    :alt: PIR-sensor info

 Most commen PIR-sensors hc-sr501, hc-sr505 Mini

-- Here we use and hc-sr501, but it works with any PIR-sensor
+- Here we use an hc-sr501, but it works with any PIR-sensor

 - Set the jumper to single trigger.
 - Set the delay all the way to the left 0.3 sec.
 - Set the Sensitivity/Distance all the way to the right. (lower it if you need to, or use trick 1 or 2).

 Tricks to make PIR, less sensitive but still respond.

 - There are 2 things you can do.
 Take off the white plastic shield.

 .. image:: https://raw.githubusercontent.com/DJ-Dingo/pibooth-pir-sensor/master/templates/pir-sensor-no-shield.png